-Remarkably, Kane’s tally was not enough to secure a third consecutive Golden Boot, only the second time a player has hit the landmark and failed to win the accolade.
+Remarkably, Kane’s tally was not enough to secure a third consecutive Premier League Golden Boot, only the second time a player has hit the landmark and failed to win the accolade.

-Shearer’s goals were not quite enough to fire Blackburn, backed by Jack Walker’s millions, to the league title, the Lancashire side finishing runners-up to Manchester United.
+Shearer’s goals were not quite enough to fire Blackburn, backed by Jack Walker’s millions, to the league title, as the Lancashire side finished as runners-up to Manchester United.

 Shearer’s 1993/1994 tally was also the first season a player scored 30 league goals and failed to win the Golden Boot.